Muhammad-Ashraf9/PD/MVC/MVC-Day5.md

         catch (Exception ex)
         {
             throw;//this will throw the exception to the controller to specify the same line that caused the exception
-            //instead of throwing a new exception
+            //instead of throwing a new exception(it will be the line that thrown exception instead of the line caused it)
             // throw new Exception("Error in adding student");
             //we can throw exception inside exception
             throw new Exception("Error in adding student", ex);